East West (band): From Garage to Reality

 East West was signed for six months with Epic-Sony and the day the contract ended a new contract was signed with Word/Warner Bros.
 The band could not have been more happy, as this came on the cusp of the news of an invite to Nashville, TN., for a massive recording industry convention.
 Unfortunately, band members hit a tipping point internally and Housen left the band just two weeks before the band was set to leave for Nashville.
 Producer and friend of the band, Bob Burch recommended a budding young guitarist named Jon Druse to the band.
 With less than two days notice, Jon came out to Bobby's house in Corona, California for a play through of the band's current set.
 He nailed everything, complete with effects.
 The band was ready for Nashville.

 East West was interviewed by Steelroots (Rocket Town Records and performed a number of industry showcases as well as public shows.
 This endeavor to Nashville paid off for the band as they were nominated for "Best New Hard Rock Album of the Year" for the Gospel Music Association (GMA).
 While preparing to board their flight home, Bobby received a phone call from home letting him know the band had not only been nominated, but won the award.

 The band returned home and immediately began playing shows again, all while still working fulltime jobs.
 Shortly after returning home a tour contact came in which would launch the band on a three month whirlwind across the states.
 The lineup was a surefire win for audiences and gave opportunity for solid friendships between the bands.
 Headlining was Pillar, supported by The Benjamin Gate, a fantastic act from South Africa, followed by East West.
 This tour would help launch the band into the touring scene and give way to many shows to come.
 It was at this time that international attention became apparent to the band.
-One such show was Flevo Festival in Eindhoven, Holland.
+One such show was Flevo Festival in Liempde, Holland.
 Another opportunity within a few short months was found in Germany at Christmas Rock Night (CRN).
 When the band returned to the states, they launched out on a number of short tours.
 One of these tours landed the band in Washington, D.C. playing for XM Radio.